wimgielis/PythonScript_NotepadPlusPlus/README.md

 In view MDX, we remove in the member syntax with ^ characters anything in front of the real element name.

 - TM1NoHierarchyNotation (Alt-f):
-In rules and feeders, we remove the hierarchy notation for the element references in the main hierarchy.
+In rules and feeders, we add or remove the hierarchy notation for the element references in the main hierarchy.

 - TreatEmeilText.py (alt-a):
 Probably only useful to me :-) To format emails from Gmail.
 Also, also extra text to emails from Neil